a guest post by Kate Orson

 Would you like to learn more about the Hand in Hand parenting approach to sleep struggles?
 Check out the online self-study course Helping Your Children with Bedtime and Sleep.

-Kate Orson is a Hand in Hand Parenting Instructor, and mother to a 4-year-old daughter.
+Kate Orson is a former Hand in Hand Parenting Instructor, and mother to a 4-year-old daughter.
 Originally from the UK she now lives in Basel, Switzerland.
-She is the author of Tears Heal, How To Listen To Our Children.
-Connect with Kate on Facebook or follow her blog Listening To Tears.